Top 10 best-paying states for LPNs in 2026

 Are you ready to pack your bags and move to the state that pays practical nurses the most?

-If you have a multistate license from one of the Nursing Licensure Compact states, you can pick up jobs in any other compact state without applying for a new license.
+If you have a multistate license from a nursing licensure compact state, you can pick up jobs in any other compact state without applying for a new license.

 In fact, if you’re feeling adventurous, you could travel throughout these states, picking up available PRN LPN shifts along the way.
 In doing so, you can experience living and working in new places before you commit to a long-term move.